Asthma in children: Creating an asthma action plan

 - Know when to seek emergency care.
 Some asthma attacks can't be managed at home.
 Use the action plan to recognize the signs of rapidly worsening asthma, such as trouble speaking, use of abdominal muscles to breathe or wide nostrils when breathing in.
 If your child uses a peak flow meter, the action plan will also tell you when low peak flow readings signal that your child's asthma attack has become an emergency.

 - Help your child avoid asthma triggers.
-The action plan may have a place for you to list your child's asthma triggers and notes on how to avoid them.
-These vary from person to person — examples include cold air, pollen, dust mites, mold, pet dander, smoke and respiratory infections.
+The action plan may have a place for you to list your child's asthma triggers and keep notes on how to avoid them.
+Asthma triggers vary from person to person — examples include cold air, pollen, dust mites, mold, pet dander, smoke and respiratory infections.